zf-fr/zfr-cors/README.md

 $ php composer.phar require zfr/zfr-cors:1.0.*
 ```

+Then, enable it by adding "ZfrCors" in your `application.config.php` file.

 By default, ZfrCors is configured to deny every CORS requests.
 To change that, you need to copy
 the [`config/zfr_cors.global.php.dist`](config/zfr_cors.global.php.dist) file to your `autoload` folder
 (remove the `.dist` extension), and modify it to suit your needs.